wasPrime/wasPrime.github.io/source/_posts/What-is-pointer.md

 We may frequently encounter something like `int* i_ptr = &i`.
 That's the pointer.
 However, we currently have at lease two questions to explain:

 1. How to understand it in our mind?
-2. How does it relate to the example above？
+2. How does pointer relate to the example above？

 In order to clearly answer them, let's take a look at another example: